-Your retailer will give you information about different payment options and the availability of government assistance e.g. concession or relief schemes.
+Your retailer will give you information about different payment options and the availability of government assistance, for example concession or relief schemes.

 Your retailer must offer you the option of paying your bill with a payment plan.
-This could be bill smoothing, where you pay smaller amounts more often (instalments).
+One option may be bill smoothing, which is where you pay smaller amounts, more often (instalments).

 It is important that you agree to a payment plan that you can afford.
-If you don’t meet the conditions of your payment plan twice in a year, your retailer is not required to offer you a new payment plan – this may put you at risk of getting into debt and being disconnected.
+If you don’t meet the conditions of your payment plan twice in 1 year your retailer is not required to offer you a new payment plan – this may put you at risk of getting into debt and being disconnected.